This site requires a more recent version of Adobe Flash Player to function properly.

-Nvidia's share in Professional Graphics Cards: We currently forecast Nvidia's market share to decline from an 79.7% % in 2013 to 78.5% by the end of the Trefis forecast period.
-There will be marginal downside to our price estimate if the market share were to fall down to 60% by the end of the forecast period.
+Nvidia's share in Professional Graphics Cards: We currently forecast Nvidia's market share to decline from an 75% in 2014 to 71.5% by the end of the Trefis forecast period.
+There will be a marginal downside to our price estimate if the market share were to fall down to 60% by the end of the forecast period.

 Professional Graphics Cards EBITDA Margin: We currently forecast this figure to remain around the current level for the rest of our review period.
 There will be a marginal downside to our price estimate if margins for professional graphics cards were to decline to 20%.
 This could happen if AMD gains significant market share and remains highly competitive on pricing.

-Mobile & Game Console Computing Chips Revenue: We currently forecast this figure to increase from $398 million in 2013 to approximately $1.6 billion by the end of the Trefis forecast period.
-However, there could be a slight downside to our price estimate if Nvidia's successor chips under the Tegra series fail to make an impact and competitors such as Apple and Qualcomm along with new entrants such as Intel take the market share.
+Tegra Revenue: We currently forecast this figure to increase from $579 million in 2014 to approximately $1.5 billion by the end of the Trefis forecast period.
+However, there could be a slight downside to our price estimate if Nvidia's successor chips under the Tegra series fail to make an impact and competitors such as Apple and Qualcomm along with new entrants such as Intel take market share away from Nvidia.